 Food trucks (Mobile Cooking Operations) require inspections and approvals to be able to operate in Strathcona County.
-To help assist operators, Safety Codes Officers from Emergency Services and Planning and Development Services are hosting an event where food truck operators can come on one day to get all the necessary inspections and approvals to operate in Strathcona County.
+To help assist operators, Safety Codes Officers from Emergency Services and Planning and Development Services are hosting two events where food truck operators can come on one day to get all the necessary inspections and approvals to operate in Strathcona County.

 AHS will be available on-site during the rodeo to complete their inspection and requirements, if required.